VoronDesign/VoronUsers/printer_mods/PurchenZuPoden/V0SKIRT_W_DISPLAY/README.md

 - add the display chapter to your printer.cfg in klipper (Display_Config.txt)

-- use the attached schematic for the wiring (<a href="https://raw.githubusercontent.com/PurchenZuPoden/VoronUsers/master/printer_mods/PurchenZuPoden/V0SKIRT_W_DISPLAY/Display_wiring.png">Display_wiring.png</a>)
+- use the attached schematic for the wiring (<a target="_blank" rel="noopener noreferrer" href="https://raw.githubusercontent.com/PurchenZuPoden/VoronUsers/master/printer_mods/PurchenZuPoden/V0SKIRT_W_DISPLAY/Display_wiring.png">Display_wiring.png</a>)

 - The small bottom acrylic panel in the back is not used